 Aguinaldo is a mandatory year-end bonus equal to 15 days of salary, typically distributed in December.
 For a $60,000 annual salary, budget approximately $2,466 for this benefit.

-PTU (Participación de los Trabajadores en las Utilidades) is profit-sharing that mandates distributing 10% of annual taxable profits among employees.
+PTU (Participación de los Trabajadores en las Utilidades) is profit-sharing that mandates distributing 10% of annual taxable profits among professionals.
 Profitable companies should budget this as variable compensation, though early-stage startups typically have minimal PTU obligations.

-What do EOR services cost in Mexico?
+What do COR and EOR services cost in Mexico?

 Total monthly cost calculator example

 Start with a $5,000 monthly salary.
 Add 24% employer taxes ($1,200) to reach $6,200.
-Include a $599 EOR fee for a total monthly cost of $6,799.
+Include a $599 COR/EOR fee for a total monthly cost of $6,799.

 | Cost Component | Monthly Amount | Annual Amount |